haesleinhuepf/napari-skimage-regionprops/README.md

 ![](https://github.com/haesleinhuepf/napari-skimage-regionprops/raw/master/images/interactive.png)

 If you closed a table and want to reopen it, you can use the menu `Tools > Measurements > Show table (nsr)` to reopen it.
-You just need to select the labels layer the properties are associated with.
+You just need to select the labels layer on the basis of which the table was generated for the first time.

-For visualizing measurements with different grey values, as parametric images, you can double-click table headers.
+For visualizing measurements with different grey values as parametric images, you can double-click table headers.

 ![img.png](https://github.com/haesleinhuepf/napari-skimage-regionprops/raw/master/images/label_value_visualization.gif)